-The separate advice will also confirm the number of books required for the Treasury media lockup and the Treasury stakeholder lockup.
+Treasury will provide separate advice to Portfolio Departments concerning the delivery arrangements (including the number of books required) for both the Treasury media and Treasury stakeholder lockups as soon as the Budget arrangements are settled.

 All PB Statement deliveries to Parliament House (whether using CanPrint, another printer or by portfolio staff) should occur through the Parliament House loading dock (access via Brisbane Avenue).